What is Application Insights?

 Application Insights is one of the many services hosted within Microsoft Azure, and telemetry is sent there for analysis and presentation.
 So before you do anything else, you'll need a subscription to Microsoft Azure.
 It's free to sign up, and if you choose the basic pricing plan of Application Insights, there's no charge until your application has grown to have substantial usage.
 If your organization already has a subscription, they could add your Microsoft account to it.

 There are several ways to get started.
 Begin with whichever works best for you.
 You can add the others later.

 - At run time: instrument your web app on the server.
+Ideal for applications already deployed.
 Avoids any update to the code.
-You need admin access to your server.

 - At development time: add Application Insights to your code.
-Allows you to write custom telemetry and to instrument back-end and desktop apps.
+Allows you to customize telemetry collection and send additional telemetry.

 - Instrument your web pages for page view, AJAX, and other client-side telemetry.

 - Analyze mobile app usage by integrating with Visual Studio App Center.